Throwing Fire

 Security Through Obscurity

-People often make the black-and-white distinction, "That's not security.
-That's obscurity."
+People often make the black-and-white distinction, “That’s not security.
+That’s obscurity.” in contexts where it is not appropriate.

 Security is not a boolean concept.
 There is no such thing as absolute security.
 You are not either completely secure or completely insecure.
 You are always insecure — but you can complement your security by reducing the likelihood that there will be an attack against you.